-Following love, and perhaps as important, is parent's general behavior, and like love it can't be over emphasized.
+Following love, and perhaps as important, is a parent's general behavior, and like love, it can't be over emphasized.
 It is "Crucial" to remember that actions speak louder than words and lead by example.
 They both say the same thing and parents should follow them well.
-From parents behavior we learn things that last a life time, even when they're not good.
-When a child is faced with a parent's bias on a daily basis it become a part of them, and it becomes hard to overcome in their adult life.
+From parents behavior, we learn things that last a life time, even when they're not good.
+When a child is faced with a parent's bias on a daily basis, it become a part of them, and it becomes hard to overcome in their adult life.
 On a not to serious bias was my father's preference for vehicle gas.
 He was convinced that Sunoco was the best gas for a car and I haven't the slightest clue why.
 He would risk running out of gas to find a Sunoco station when we were traveling.
 In California, and probably in all other states, all gas is regulated and except for small additions they are basically the same for regular gas, as well as premium.
 I suspect in my father's day, like now, there really wasn't much differences either.
-Still, if I were to pass a Sunoco station today I would have the urge to stop there; it also always makes me think about my father.
-During the nineteen-fifties, when I was a teenager, it seem to me that there was a lot of prejudice, that included religion, race and nationality.
+Still, if I were to pass a Sunoco station today, I would have the urge to stop there; it also always makes me think about my father.
+During the nineteen-fifties, when I was a teenager, it seem to me that there was a lot of prejudice, that included religion, race, and nationality.
 People changed their surname so that they could get a job in certain professions.
 De facto segregation was common place in large cities.
 Children growing up during this period were faced with a constant barge of prejudicial views, usually devoid of fact, on the streets and at home.
-I know it was plain and simply stupid, know, yet I find I have to fight it at times.
+I know now, it was plain and simple stupidity, yet I find I have to fight it at times.